-Every product / item being imported into the UK and EC, must be classified under a Classification / commodity code, which carries a certain rate of import duty and / or VAT, as well as any restrictions or additional requirements.
+Every product / item being imported into the UK and EC, must be classified under a Classification / commodity code.
+This code not only identifies what type of item it is but it also advises the rate of import duty and / or VAT which will be due, as well as any restrictions or additional requirements, or if any exemptions, reliefs or quotas are available.
 The EC Taric page lists all these codes, as does the UK's Business Link site.
-Ensure that you have checked out your goods, to minimise any surprises or problems when your goods arrive into the UK.
+Ensure that you have checked out your goods before you actually place your order with your supplier to minimise any surprises or problems when your goods arrive into the UK.

 Every 10-digit code is listed, but if you cannot find out which applies to you, then read the tips / advice below. ukimports.org